BohdanGres/nodejs-higher-education-camp/homeworks/04_orm/readme.md

 # :house: Homework 4

-1. Install TypeORM into your project from previos home work, connect it to Potgres DB.
+1. Install TypeORM into your project from previos home work, connect it to Postgre DB.
 2. Extend the User model to this
   ```
     id: number or uuid